 pursuant to more than one allocation of such NTS Capacity, and for which the Applicable Daily Rates of the NTS Entry Capacity Charge or (as the case may be) NTS Exit Capacity Charges are different, the Residual Daily Entry Capacity or Residual Daily Entry Capacity shall be deemed to comprise NTS Capacity pursuant to each such allocation in the proportions of the User's Registered NTS Capacity pursuant to each such allocation.

-Payment of ANOF
+Payment of Annual NOCC Charge

-[to follow]
+Where a User has made a NOCC Election in a Gas Year, the User shall pay the Annual NOCC Charge for that Gas Year.

+For the purposes of paragraph 8.4.1:

+for each month of the Gas Year, the User shall pay a provisional amount in respect of the Annual NOCC Charge determined in accordance with [Section] [/] of the NTS Transportation Charging Methodology;

+at the end of the Gas Year, the User or National Grid NTS shall make an adjustment payment following reconciliation in accordance with [Section] [/] of the NTS Transportation Charging Methodology.

+[invoicing?]